rachitnigam/rachitnigam.com/content/post/personal-infrastructure.md

 **Slides.** Most of my presentations are written in Apple Keynote.
-People I know are divided on the use of animations in slides but I'm staunchly in support–it gives your slides that much more polish and forces your to memorize the transitions resulting in an overall better talk.
+People I know are divided on the use of animations in slides but I'm staunchly in support–it gives your slides that much more polish and forces you to memorize the transitions resulting in an overall better talk.
 I have yet to see a good talk made in [LaTeX beamer][beamer]; my unscientific belief is that beamer encourages adding too much math on your slides which is